cloudFPGA/cFDK/README.md

 ### cloudFPGA example applications

-To demonstrate the usage of this Development Kit and to provide some code for learning, example applications (**APP**) are provided.
+Example applications (**APP**) are provided to demonstrate the usage of this Development Kit and to provide some code for learning.

 Currently, the cFDK includes the following example APPs: